-If there's a weirdly shaped stone or oddly placed rock to be found somewhere, then you can bet there's probably a story or two to go along with it.
-And more often than not, it's a story that involves some poor soul or monster that got turned into stone.
+If there's a weirdly shaped stone or oddly placed rock to be found somewhere, you can bet there's a story or two to go along with it.
+More often than not, it's a story that involves some poor soul or monster that got turned into stone.
+That's right: petrification!

 - Cautionary Tales

 Stories about petrification go a long way back, and you'll undoubtedly find your fair share of such tales in Greek mythology.
 The most famous tales, though, often relate to Medusa and her two sisters, mythical creatures collectively known as the Gorgons.

 Their depictions in ancient literature vary, but they're commonly shown as reptilian-like women, with snakes for hair and gazes that turned those who beheld them to stone.

 In later Greek myths, the legendary hero Perseus slays Medusa with the help of a magical mirror (sometimes it's a reflective shield) and a scythe, which he uses to behead her.